Beauty Geography: Discovering the Cultural Heritage of Shea Butter

 LIHA Beauty co-founder Liha Okunniwa told Vogue Magazine, “We launched LIHA because we realized that so many people in the natural skincare community had no idea what shea butter was.
 We wanted to educate people about how wonderful shea butter is for your skin and how easy it is to use.
 We’re trying to go somewhere with this for the culture.”

-The next time you reach for LIHA Beauty’s Ivory Shea Butter or Buttah’s Cocoshea Revitalizing Cream, consider how the simple act of slathering the luxuriant butter onto your skin connects you to generations of women world-over who have done the same.
+The next time you reach for LIHA Beauty’s Gold Shea Butter or Buttah’s Cocoshea Revitalizing Cream, consider how the simple act of slathering the luxuriant butter onto your skin connects you to generations of women world-over who have done the same.

 Cocoshea Revitalizing Cream